ibm-cloud-docs/Registry/registry_cbr.md

 A user must have the Administrator role on the {{site.data.keyword.registryshort}} service to create, update, or delete rules.
 A user must also have either the Editor or Administrator role for context-based restrictions to create, update, or delete network zones.
 A user with the Viewer role for the context-based restrictions can add network zones to a rule.
 {: note}

-Any activity tracker auditing events that are generated come from the context-based restrictions, not {{site.data.keyword.registryshort}}.
+Any activity tracker audit events that are generated come from the context-based restrictions, not {{site.data.keyword.registryshort}}.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

 {{site.data.keyword.registryshort}} is a service that is integrated with context-based restrictions.
 For more information, see [Services that are integrated with context-based restrictions](/docs/account?topic=account-context-restrictions-whatis#cbr-adopters).